 The LSAT provides a standard measure of acquired reading and verbal reasoning skills

-Reading Comprehension Questions - Measure your ability to read and understand complex
+Reading Comprehension measures your ability to read and understand complex materials.

-Logical Reasoning - Assess your ability to analyze and evaluate arguments after reading
+Logical Reasoning assesses your ability to analyze and evaluate arguments after reading a short passage.

-and to change your test date are both $90.
-Check the LSAC website for cancellation fees and other fees.
+Check the LSAC website for test, cancellation, fees and other fees.

 Scores range from 120 to 180.
 Your score on the LSAT is based on the number of questions you answer correctly within